abridged/collabland-dev/docs/upstream-integrations/collab-actions/build-a-custom-action.md

 ### POST `/interactions`

-Collab.Land will receive interactions from Discord and forward them to your action server through this endpoint.
+Collab.Land will receive interactions from Discord and forward them to your Action server through this endpoint.
 For security purposes, the payload requires signature verification using the ecdsa or Ed25519 algorithms, and verification is done using a public key.

 <aside>
 💡 Collab.Land utilizes signature verification for enhanced security measures.
 Although it is not a requirement, implementing this feature enhances the protection of the API and prevents both unauthorized access to, and potential attacks on, the server.